 machinery that contained the drip cup invented by Elijah McCoy.

-The phrase 'the real McCoy' originated to describe machinery that utilized McCoy's reliable lubricating devices, specifically his innovative drip cup, which improved engine efficiency by eliminating the need for frequent lubrication stops.
+The phrase 'the real McCoy' originated to describe machinery that utilized McCoy's reliable lubricating devices, specifically his drip cup invention, which significantly improved the efficiency of engines.

 A) machinery that contained the drip cup invented by Elijah McCoy